 One5 (1990; piano)

 This is Cage's final solo piano piece, and so already notable on that basis.
 Like One4 it also seems to seek something of a summation, and should probably be heard as "paired" with Fourteen as well — as both composed at the same time, and as figuring or summarizing Cage's late thoughts around piano genres (the latter being a "concerto").
 One5 is then more spacious than One, not only longer, but in closer contact with silence: Much of the piece appears to involve holding keys down to allow for dissipating resonance....
 (It thus requires a sort of close listening that the parallel concerto format would obscure.)
 This is a rather ephemeral piece, mostly brief chords decaying into a quivering silence, but has an affective charm as well (as did so many of Cage's early piano works).
 The emphasis on "decay" also seems apt not only in hailing the pending conclusion to Cage's own musical output, but in terms of moving away from piano as well — a musical trend in which Cage participated both in terms of conceiving music incommensurable with piano & by continuing to tinker with the piano itself.
 (I might also compare e.g. Tenney's late piano Prelude as adopting a similar style of attack & extended decay....)
 There's thus something of a sense both of fragility & farewell — in addition to an exploration of extension in piano articulation per se.
-(I've most enjoyed the rendition by Martine Joste, the first recording, appearing on Mode with the Satie-filled pieces Four3 & Two6.
+I've most enjoyed the rendition by Martine Joste, the first recording, appearing on Mode with the Satie-filled pieces Four3 & Two6.
 It feels momentous, even when waiting on decaying chords....
 A sort of acoustic tension can thus be maintained in One5 as attacks come to follow the disappearance of resonances.
 (As a result, the ending tends to be more noticeable than it is for the many Number Pieces incorporating periods of actual silence.)

 One6 (1990; violin)

 Another 1990 solo composition, this piece can be seen as something of a summation as well, in particular when it comes to violin technique in the wake of the Freeman Etudes (which had only just been completed for Irving Arditti, after a hiatus).
-However, One6 doesn't approach violin technique "in general" (as in so many of Cage's instrumental "gamuts," i.e. collections of idiomatic sounds for the instrument), but rather focuses on whispery (harmonic) sounds in extended continuity....
-This major work (at least by length) thus comes off rather ephemerally, but not around silence per se; rather, one hears the wobbling effort to hold tones over long periods along with those microtonal-harmonic implications.
+However, One6 doesn't approach violin technique "in general" (as in so many of Cage's instrumental "gamuts," i.e. full collections of idiomatic sounds for the instrument), but rather focuses on whispery (harmonic) sounds in extended continuity....
+This major work (at least by length) thus comes off rather ephemerally, but not around silence per se; instead, one hears the wobbling effort to hold tones over long periods along with those microtonal-harmonic implications.
 In that sense then, this piece marks a new emphasis for Cage, and issues of continuity would continue to animate many Number Pieces (as well as much post-Cage composition to this day).
 It reminds me of some of Scelsi's late violin music as well — & in fact, the more I listen, the more I hear a tangible Scelsian influence in these Late Number Pieces, especially those for solo strings.
 (Here, the sudden emphasis on single pitches is clearly related.)
 In that sense, One6 — despite its length — seems actually to be relatively preliminary in developing a style that would soon be revisited & extended for One10 (& articulated chordally for cello in One8).
 This sort of "distant" wobbling tone would also come to animate a wide variety of post-Cage timbral improvisation, meaning that One6 comes to feel rather one-dimensional in comparison.

 This is the first performer's part of Four6.
 Although it was also composed originally in 1990, it seems to have been folded into the latter piece (from 1992), and isn't listed independently by the Cage Trust.
 (It's still being recorded independently though, sometimes, usually along with Four6.)
 Per the discussion of the 1990 solo pieces, One7 also involves a confrontation with continuity: Although it's been performed on a sound decaying instrument such as piano (e.g. by Sabine Liebner, as paired with Four6), and is scored for any instrument, the inspiration was apparently Pauline Oliveros's accordion.
 I prefer the fuller sound of the quartet version myself, but the "continuity" between One6 & One7 should be noted as well.
 (Ulrich Krieger on saxophone presents a similar tone of delicate extension, for instance, but given the unspecified instrumentation, there isn't a "gamut" concept accompanying One7, or at least not in the same way.
 In other words, physical challenges for the performer aren't necessarily implied, nor are preexisting technical limits explored compositionally.
 Surely Cage's history in the solo works does suggest that the performer present themselves with such challenges though....)